Run test fires

 1. Record weight of test fire material

 Record the weight and type of material you plan on burning.
-You need this information for any follow up tests so you consistently use the same weight and type of material for each test fire.
+You need this information for any follow up tests to ensure you consistently use the same weight and type of material for each test fire.

 2. Burn test fire continuously for 30 minutes